materurbium/stepbystep/readme.md

 - Screen Buttons: where you select options on the display screen
 - Receipt Printer: where you retrieve your receipt
 - Card Reader: where you insert your ATM card
-- peaker: where blind customers hear voice commands
+- Speaker: where blind customers hear voice commands
 - Keypad: where you enter your password and other numeric values such as dollar amount
 - Deposit Slot: where you deposit money to the bank
 - Cash Dispenser: where you retrieve your money